 Pork jellies are ideal for very cloudy wines, which can make all the difference so that a wine made with medium-quality raw materials ends up being a very correct and pleasing wine for all the senses.

 There are mineral and vegetable clarifiers.
 The problem is that not all clarifiers act on all types of cloudy residues in wine.
-On top of that, a pork jelly is much more effective than a seaweed jelly in its purpose.
+On top of that, pork jelly is much more effective than seaweed jelly in its purpose.

 What makes a wine vegan?